The average hourly pay for a Hospital Admitting Clerk is $13.67.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Hospital admitting clerks, sometimes called emergency admissions or medical admission clerks, handle administrative duties for their medical facility.
 The hospital admitting clerk is often the first person that a patient sees when they arrive at the hospital; they are in charge of checking patients in, providing forms to patients, answering any questions, and helping patients to feel comfortable as they wait for a doctor.
 These clerks help ensure that all of the medical facility's administrative…Read more

 Hospital Admitting Clerk Tasks

-Greet visitors, ascertain purpose of visit, and direct them to appropriate staff or department.
+- Greet visitors, ascertain purpose of visit, and direct them to appropriate staff or department.

-Perform admitting duties including explaining various forms such as patient rights, medical releases and insurance.
+- Perform admitting duties including explaining various forms such as patient rights, medical releases, and insurance.

 Job Satisfaction for Hospital Admitting Clerk